kodecocodes/i9t/swift-2/swift-2.markdown

 This chapter is packed with information; you can read it end to end or use it as as a reference as you work with Swift 2.0.

+## Swift 2.2

+Since the original writing of this Chapter Apple has open sourced Swift, they have also released the very first community driven version of Swift, coined Swift 2.2.
+Apple has truly raised the standard with regards to open source projects and shocked the development community with their efforts.
+[Swift.org](https://swift.org) was launched on December 3, 2015 and has loads of information about the language's project as well as sub-projects like Swift Package Manager and an open source version of Foundation.
+Take some the time to checkout the site, you may find yourself interested in contributing!

+Down to the specifics of what did Swift 2.2 brings to the table:

+- **Compile-time Swift version checks**: Much like the OS Availability checks described in this chapter; this allows you to check the Swift version itself at compile-time and branch accordingly.
+- **Compile-time checked selectors**: Gone are the days of stringly typed method names, there is a new `#selector` syntax that allows the compiler to validate the method you're referencing actually exists.
+- **Allow more keywords as argument labels**: Now you have more freedom to use most of the language keywords as your method argument labels, e.g. `func su(do: () -> (), if: () -> Bool, for: Int) -> Result`
+- **Tuple comparison**: The Swift standard library now defines comparison operators for tuples ranging from 1...6 elements.
+You can simply evaluate an expression like `("Foo", true, 1) == ("Bar", true, 1)` which returns `false`.
+The comparison operator is applied to each element respectively and the result of each comparison is `&&`'d, which means if any return `false` the entire comparison resolves to `false`.
+- **C-style `for` loops deprecated**: The community agrees, Swift is looking toward the future.
+There's no need for the classic `for var i = 0; i < 5; i++ { }` syntax and therefore it has been deprecated.
+You will need to rely on the more Swifty variant using ranges, e.g. `for i in 0 ..< 5 { }` or fast enumeration e.g. `for cat in cats { cat.meow() }`.
+- **`++` and `--` are deprecated**: Naturally, the C-style `for` loop deprecation lead to this as well. `++` and `--` come with a lot of baggage with regards to postfix and prefix evaluation.
+It was decided that `foo += 1` is much easier to reason about and really isn't much more to write than `foo++`.

+Beware that the deprecated items mentioned are slated to be completely removed for Swift 3.0, so get cracking at updating your code!
+This book has been completed updated to comply with the Swift 2.2 changes.
+There are other changes that you can read about on the [Swift 2.2 announcement post](https://swift.org/blog/swift-2-2-released/).
+If you want to keep abreast with upcoming changes to Swift you may be interested in the various [mailing lists](https://swift.org/community/#mailing-lists) Apple has provided.

 ## The Logistics